pgcodekeeper/pgcodekeeper/README.md

   - `TreeElement` - a node in an object diff tree.
   - `DiffTree` - object diff tree factory.
   - `TreeFlattener` - filters and flattens the tree into a list of nodes according to requested parameters.
-- `ru.taximaxim.codekeeper.apgdiff.model.graph` - object depedency graph classes, built using JGraphT library.
+- `ru.taximaxim.codekeeper.apgdiff.model.graph` - object dependency graph classes, built using JGraphT library.
 Notable classes:
   - `DepcyGraph` - the dependency graph and its builder.
   - `DepcyResolver` - main script building algorithm.
 Creates a list of `StatementAction`s according to requested object changes and object dependencies.
   - `DepcyTreeExtender` - extends an object diff tree according to object dependencies.